 Gabardine, a weatherproof cotton twill pioneered by Burberry in 1879, was revolutionary for being both lightweight and durable.

 The iconic check lining wasn’t introduced until the 1920s.
 Today, it’s carefully placed so the checks align at a 45-degree angle.

 For more than 100 years, Burberry’s classic gabardine trench has only ever been available in tan or black.
-However, starting this fall, the heritage style also comes in red and navy.
+However, starting in 2015, the heritage style also comes in red and navy.